 The table assumes no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters exercise in full their option to purchase additional shares of our common stock, the number of shares of our common stock held by existing stockholders would be reduced to % of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in this offering would be increased to % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise in full their option to purchase additional shares of our common stock, the number of shares of our common stock held by existing stockholders would be reduced to 81.2% of the total number of shares of our common stock outstanding after this offering, and the number of shares of common stock held by new investors participating in this offering would be increased to 18.8% of the total number of shares of our common stock outstanding after this offering.

-The number of shares of our common stock to be outstanding after this offering is based on 18,063,132 shares of our common stock outstanding as of March 31, 2021, assuming the conversion of all outstanding shares of our preferred stock, including 4,296,550 shares of Series C preferred stock issued in April 2021, into an aggregate of 16,944,484 shares of common stock upon the closing of this offering, and excludes:
+The number of shares of our common stock to be outstanding after this offering is based on 90,315,660 shares of our common stock outstanding as of March 31, 2021, assuming the conversion of all outstanding shares of our preferred stock, including 4,296,550 shares of Series C preferred stock issued in April 2021, into an aggregate of 84,722,420 shares of common stock upon the closing of this offering, and excludes:

-- 1,073,214 shares of our common stock issuable upon the exercise of options outstanding as of March 31, 2021 under the 2020 Plan, at a weighted-average exercise price of \$12.45 per share (which does not include options to purchase an aggregate of 1,508,098 shares of our common stock, at a weighted-average exercise price of \$49.27 per share, that were granted subsequent to March 31, 2021); - 2,372,199 shares of our common stock available for future issuance as of March 31, 2021 under the 2020 Plan, which such shares will cease to be available for issuance under the 2020 Plan at the time our 2021 Equity Incentive Plan, or the 2021 Plan, becomes effective and will be added to, and become available for issuance under, the 2021 Plan; - shares of our common stock that will become available for future issuance under the 2021 Plan, which will become effective one day prior to the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2021 Plan; and - shares of our common stock that will become available for future issuance under the 2021 ESPP, which will become effective one day prior to the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2021 ESPP.
+- 6,000 shares of our common stock issued subsequent to March 31, 2021; - 5,366,070 shares of our common stock issuable upon the exercise of options outstanding as of March 31, 2021 under the 2020 Plan, at a weighted-average exercise price of \$2.49 per share (which does not include options to purchase an aggregate of 11,427,020 shares of our common stock, at a weighted-average exercise price of \$10.86 per share, that were granted subsequent to March 31, 2021); - 11,860,995 shares of our common stock available for future issuance as of March 31, 2021 under the 2020 Plan, which such shares ceased to be available for issuance under the 2020 Plan at the time the 2021 Plan became effective and became available for issuance under the 2021 Plan: - 6,434,485 additional shares of our common stock available for future issuance under our 2020 Plan, which was amended subsequent to March 31, 2021 to increase the shares available under the plan, which such shares ceased to be available for issuance under the 2020 Plan at the time our 2021 Plan became effective and became available for issuance under the 2021 Plan; - 11,413,572 shares of our common stock that became available for future issuance under the 2021 Plan, which became effective immediately prior to and contingent upon the execution of the underwriting agreement related to this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2021 Plan; and - 1,342,773 shares of our common stock that became available for future issuance under the 2021 ESPP, which became effective immediately prior to and contingent upon the execution of the underwriting agreement related to this offering, as well as any automatic increases in the number of shares of common stock reserved for future issuance under the 2021 ESPP.